Creating and Running a PHPixie Project on macOS with ServBay

 My First PHPixie Dev Site

-(this is an internal identifier within ServBay). - Domain: e.g.,
+(This is an internal identifier within ServBay). - Domain: For example,

 servbay-phpixie-test.local

-(your local development domain used in the browser). - Website Type: Select
+(the local development domain you'll use in your browser). - Website Type: Select

 PHP

-. - PHP Version: Choose your preferred PHP version, e.g.,
+. - PHP Version: Choose your desired PHP version, e.g.,

 8.3